 The Beginner's Guide To Buying A Personal Computer.
 This useful handbook is designed to teach the novice how to evaluate and select a personal computer.
-Written in plain buyers of home, educational, or small business computers.
-Comes complete with personal computer specification charts and a buyer's guide to 35
+Written in plain English for prospective buyers of home, educational, or small business computers.
+Comes complete with personal computer specification charts and a buyer's guide to 35 computers.